ustaxcourt/ef-cms/docsify/testing.md

 - `npm run test:shared`
 - `npm run test:api`

+These run all unit tests in the `client`, `shared`, and `api` directories, respectively.

 Often you just want to run a single test file.
 You can do that using the following command:

 `npx jest <PATH_TO_TEST_FILE>`

-?> if the implementation is considered an **humble object** -- code that has no branching and very simple passthrough logic -- we often igore it from testing.
+?> if the implementation is considered an **humble object** -- code that has no branching and very simple passthrough logic -- we often ignore it from testing.

 ### Overview of Jest

-For every function and module, we write a unit test with a matching *.test.js extension.
+For every function and module, we write a unit test file with a matching *.test.js extension.
 For example, if we have a `getClientId.js` file, we'll have a `getClientId.test.js` file in the same directory which verifies the public interface of that module or function.

 Jest tests are setup by declaring `describe` and `it` blocks.
 The `describe` block is a group of related tests.
 The `it` block is a single test.
 The `it` block can have multiple assertions.
 For example, we might have a test that verifies that the `getClientId` function returns a string.
 We might also have a test that verifies that the `getClientId` function returns a string with a length of 32 characters.
 We can have multiple `it` blocks in a `describe` block.